suda/homebridge-platform-energenie/README.md

 `switches` is the list of the commands to send for turning sockets on/off.

+`persist_dir` is a folder which Homebridge can write to, if you would like to keep track of switch state between Homebridge restarts.

 Note: Some sockets may respond only to `on` commands and turning on/off is done by using different socket id (usually when `n` is for on then `n+1` is for off).